 featured image

-Please be aware that this blog is for the benefit of parking service operators, not drivers who pay for the service.
+Please be aware that this blog benefits parking service operators, not drivers who pay for the service.

 On-street parking, where cars are parked on the roadside in designated areas, can only be granted by a local authority.
-This means HMRC treats it as a non-business activity and does not subject it to VAT.
+This means HMRC treats it as a non-business activity.
+The local authority is not required to charge VAT.

 For off-street parking services, such as car parks (including multi-storey), VAT is charged at the standard rate (20%).
 This applies whether a local authority or a private company provides the parking service.

-Travel is mostly zero-rated for VAT; however, as stated above, off-street car parking is typically standard-rated.
-Where off-street parking is offered at airports, it is also subject to VAT at the standard rate, as long as the provider is VAT registered.
+Travel is mostly zero-rated for VAT.
+However, as stated above, off-street car parking is typically standard-rated.
+Where off-street parking is offered at airports, it is also subject to VAT at the standard rate when the provider is VAT registered.

 The payment for parking at train stations is treated as a separate activity from the train travel itself.
 This means the parking is treated the same way as any other off-street parking and is subject to VAT at the standard rate.

-Where there is no fee for parking in a private park, there is no supply for VAT purposes.
+Where there is no fee for parking in a country park, there is no supply for VAT purposes.

 When drivers incur a parking fine or penalty, the VAT treatment of such fines can be complicated.

-Where the fine is there to penalise an unlawful act, for instance, parking on yellow lines or a local authority supplies the parking, again there has been no supply and any charge made is outside the scope of VAT.
+Where the fine is there to penalise an unlawful act, such as parking on yellow lines, there has been no supply.
+Any charge made is outside the scope of VAT.

-Where additional charges are incurred for a vehicle being parked for longer than the time paid for, for which additional consideration is payable, the liability of this consideration follows that of the original supply And is subject to VAT at the standard rate if the parking fee is standard rated.
+When an additional charge is incurred for parked vehicles that exceed the time paid for, and an additional consideration is due, the liability for this consideration follows the original supply and is subject to VAT at the standard rate if the parking fee is a standard rate.

-On the other hand, when a car park operator makes a clear offer of parking within specific terms and conditions, the fines for breaching the terms constitute penalties for breaching the contract it is outside the scope of VAT.
+On the other hand, when a car park operator makes a clear offer of parking within specific terms and conditions, the fines for breaching the terms constitute penalties for breaching the contract.
+The fines are therefore outside the scope of VAT.

 Parking provided by an independent company at country parks is subject to VAT at the standard rate unless the private company does not charge for parking.
 In this case, there is no supply for VAT purposes.

-The VAT incurred on parking does not have to have to be detailed on a parking ticket, as a breakdown of the VAT is not required for values under £100.
+The VAT incurred on parking does not have to be detailed on a parking ticket, as a breakdown of the VAT is not required for values under £100.

 author